 When inserted at the beginning or middle of a sentence, use commas to separate the dependent clause from the independent part of the sentence.

 Always read your writing to ensure the addition of your dependent clause makes sense!
 If it does not, move it to a position in the sentence where it does.

 Important note!
 Although we used a compound sentence for this example, a complex sentence does not need to be one.
 It just needs a dependent and independent clause working together.

 Here are a few more examples of complex sentences.
 The dependent clause has been highlighted in bold lettering.

-My toddler was singing while walking to school this morning.
+My toddler was singing while walking to preschool this morning.

 Though the weather was cold, she wore her new summer dress outside.